How do I use Message Logs?Follow

 - To: This phone number is the receiver.

 - Status: This is the current status of the message, which is derived from the event status as the message is processed.
-For more information, please see the list of message statuses.
+For more information, please see the list of message statuses below.

-- Error Code: This is the 4-digit API error code associated with the message.
-For more information, please see the complete list of API error codes.
+- Error: This is the 4-digit messaging error code associated with the message.
+For more information, please see the complete list of messaging error codes.

 - Segment Count: SMS messages that exceed the character limitation for their given encoding are broken into multiple parts in order to be sent or received.
 This is the total quantity of parts your message was broken into.

-Message Logs show the status of the message in real time.
-This diagram displays the statuses a message goes through as it's being sent through Bandwidth to its intended destination.
+Message Logs show the real-time status of the message.
+This diagram shows the multiple statuses a message goes through as it is being sent through Bandwidth to its intended destination.

 |SENDING||Bandwidth is in the process of sending your message to the downstream carrier.|